 Cordoba is the perfect destination for people who like to walk without planning their route, and find good food whenever and wherever they find themselves feeling peckish.
-Most of the main sites can be found in the historic quarter, a maze of small streets opening onto squares and courtyards.
+Most of the main sites are located in the historic quarter, a maze of small streets opening onto squares and courtyards.
 As well as historic and architectural marvels, this area brims with places to eat and shop, and it's where you'll find many of the best places to stay in Cordoba.

 Once the capital of a Roman province, Cordoba has also been the capital of an Arab state, and a Caliphate.
-And in today's Cordoba you can still see the wealth and variety of architectural wonders to prove it.
+In today's Cordoba, you can still see the wealth and variety of architectural wonders to prove it.

 As well as being a political capital many times over, Cordoba has always been considered one of Andalusia's cultural and intellectual capitals.
-And nothing has really changed - in summer Cordoba runs back to back festivals, celebrating all kinds of art and crafts.
-The best time on the calendar is late spring early summer, when the city is at its most colourful but the heat is still tolerable!
+And nothing has really changed - in summer the city runs back-to-back festivals, celebrating all kinds of art and crafts.
+The best time to visit is late spring early summer, when the city is at its most colourful but the heat is still tolerable!

 The historic quarter spreads out around the Mezquita.
 Many of the oldest and most interesting cafes and boutiques can be found along the especially tiny alleyways of the Jewish quarter to the west and north.
 This part of town was built in the Middle Ages, and it has a warren of fascinating buildings to discover.

 If you're looking for nightlife then head out into modern Cordoba, around the station.
 Some of the restaurants and bars here have become tourist destinations in their own right.